do-mart/gramolang/README.md

 ### 2. Providing keys in a file
 When using a file, write the key in the form of a `name=apikeyvalue` assignment on a single line.
-Use either the name of the API wrapper  class (default), the underlying organisation's API key name (see the wrapper class tuple `API_KEY_NAMES` for all possible names) or the key value alone on the first non-commented line.
+Use either the name of the API wrapper class (default), the underlying organisation's API key name (if existing) or the key value alone on the first non-commented line.
 A key file can contain keys for different APIs or these keys can be stored in different files.

 ```shell
 # Example of an API key assignment in a file